Resorts World New York City: Opening of Hyatt Regency

-In August 2021, a Hyatt Regency hotel opened on the site of the casino.
+In August 2021, a 400-room Hyatt Regency hotel opened on the site of the casino.
 It is owned by Genting Group, which also owns Resorts World.
-The opening of the 400 room hotel made Resorts World New York City a casino hotel, the first of its kind in New York City.
+The opening of the hotel made Resorts World New York City a casino hotel.

-Expansion proposal
+Expansion

 In February 2024, amid efforts to award three downstate New York casino licenses, Genting announced plans to expand the property into an integrated resort if it were awarded a full casino license.
 Additional hotel space, a performance venue, convention space along with shopping and dining options will be added.
 Under the proposal, the casino would expand to 350,000 square feet, making it one of the largest casinos in the US.
-An additional 1,600 hotel rooms would be added, giving the resort a total of 2,000 rooms.
-This could make Resorts World New York City the largest hotel in New York City.
-An expanded Resorts World would also include 350,000 square feet of convention and meeting space as well as a 7,000 seat arena for entertainment events such as concerts.
-With the closure of the racetrack an “Aqueduct Park” would be built which would include a sports academy.
+An additional 1,600 hotel rooms will be added, giving the resort a total of 2,000 rooms.

+This will make Resorts World New York City the largest hotel in New York City.
+An expanded Resorts World will also include 350,000 square feet of convention and meeting space as well as a 7,000-seat arena for entertainment events such as concerts.
+With the closure of the racetrack an “Aqueduct Park” will be built which would include a sports academy.
 This expansion will also created 3,000 new units of housing as well as other infrastructure improvements.
-The plan would cost $5 billion.
+The expansion will cost $5 billion.

-Resorts World submitted their bid for a commercial casino license on June 27, 2025.
+Resorts World submitted their bid for a commercial casino license in June 2025.
 If the bid were approved, Resorts World planned to start construction as soon as mid-2026.
 Genting presented their proposal for Resorts World New York City to the Community Advisory Committee in July 2025.
-The committee will play an important role in determining if Genting gets the full casino license.
-If granted the full license, Resorts World New York City would become the largest integrated resort in the state.
-On September 25, 2025, the Community Advisory Committee voted unanimously in favor of advancing Resorts Worlds' bid for consideration for a full casino license.
+On September 25, 2025, the Community Advisory Committee voted unanimously in favor of advancing Resorts World's bid for consideration for a full casino license.

+On December 1, 2025, the state's Gaming Facility Location Board recommended that a casino license be awarded to Resorts World New York City, an action which needed to be ratified by the New York State Gaming Commission by the end of the year before formal approval could be issued for the expansion to proceed.
+Final approval of the casino license was given by the Gaming Commission on December 15, 2025.

+Resorts World's expanded gaming operations began on April 28, 2026 when live table games became available.
+The adjacent Aqueduct Racetrack closed its doors in June 2026 after being in operation for 132 years.
+Construction of the expansion projects on the old site of the Aqueduct Racetrack began in July 2026.